 And, that alone is a good reason to pause before you buy a Hong Kong company with a bank account.

-In other words, if you intend to set up a Hong Kong company (and you don’t have ties to Hong Kong), you need to be prepared to bank outside of Hong Kong.
-And if you’re going to be forced to bank outside of Hong Kong, you also need to question the merits of having a Hong Kong company in the first place and whether it’s really the best option for you.
+In other words, if you plan to set up a Hong Kong company (and you don’t have ties to Hong Kong), you need to be ready to bank outside of Hong Kong.
+And if you’re going to bank outside of Hong Kong, you need to question the merits of a Hong Kong company.

-If you’re determined to open an account in Hong Kong, or come across a service provider that insists this is possible, you need to be ready to prove your ties.
+If you plan on opening an account in Hong Kong, you need to be ready to prove your ties.
 Or buy ties.

 In other words, if you have ties to Hong Kong, you’ll need to prove it.
 If you’re a non-resident and your business doesn’t have a physical office or a number of other physical requirements in the country, then Hong Kong banking is likely out of the question.

-We go into the intricacies of Hong Kong banking, how to do it, and what specific options are available for Hong Kong companies in GlobalBanks Insider.
+We go into the intricacies of Hong Kong banking, how to do it, and what specific options are available for Hong Kong companies in GlobalBanks IQ.

 If you do buy a Hong Kong company with a bank account, you may have to settle for a digital banking option, electronic money institution (EMI), or fintech solution.

 In these cases, both the number of available options and banking features can be limited.
-Additionally, while they may offer faster onboarding, most of these digital and fintech options have the same requirements as brick and mortar banks in Hong Kong.
+Additionally, while they may offer faster onboarding, most digital and fintech options have the same requirements as brick-and-mortar banks in Hong Kong.
 So, account opening will still be challenging for non-residents with zero ties to Hong Kong.